IbrahimTanyalcin/lexicon-mono-seq/docs/index.md

 - `instance.scrollToPos` ( *horizontalPos* [ , *verticalPos* [, *options* ] ] ) *// options can have keys ease and duration.
 Default ease is [{x:0.75,y:0},{x:0.25,y:1}]*
 - `instance.enableDrag` ( [ , options ] ) *// allows drag behavior, an options object can be passed with start, drag and end properties where each is a function to execute on dragStart, drag and dragEnd event.
 The functions have "this" point to the instance and have the current DOM event as the first argument.
 The second argument is the options Object itself*
 - `instance.disableDrag` ( ) *// disables drag behavior*
-- `instance.skipFrames` ( *frameCount* ) *//Waits for specified amount of frames before executing the following thenable.
-It returns an object with 2 properties `then` and `skipFrames`.
+- `instance.skipFrames` ( frameCount [, passthrough ) *//Returns an async operator.
+Waits for specified amount of frames before executing the following thenable.
+It returns an object with 3 properties `then`, `skipFrames` and `catch`.
 Function inside the thenable is executed with `this` pointing to the `instance` itself.
-This is usually used to delay update right after an instance is created, allowing CSS styles to kick in:
+There is an optional pass-through parameter to pass to the next *thenable*. `skipFrames` is usually used to delay update right after an instance is created, allowing CSS styles to kick in (Although I recommend using the `isFontLoaded` method!):*
 ```JavaScript
     LexiconMonoSeq("#test",{parallelRendering:5})
     .skipFrames(30)